-The upholstery, curtain and interior design industry has historically been quite conservative.
-Developments in this industry regarding sustainable materials typically involves the use of organic cotton and improved dyestuffs and chemicals.
-However, using material made from RPET provides much higher energy savings when compared to cotton.
+The upholstery, curtain, and interior design industry has historically been quite conservative.
+Developments in this industry regarding sustainable materials typically involve the use of organic cotton and improved dyestuffs and chemicals.
+However, using sustainable interior textiles made from RPET provides much higher energy savings when compared to cotton and other materials.

-One of the players who have realize this is IKEA.
+One of the players who have realized this is IKEA.
 The global furniture giant has committed to not use and virgin polyester by 2030.

 In keeping our eye on innovation, back in 2017 Waste2Wear started to develop a series of products for some key clients at the cutting edge of this industry.
 These clients were determined to meet their customer’s demands for the highest quality sustainable materials.

-Waste2Wear has a long standing relationship with Tenacity Flooring, a global leader at the mid to high end range of the industry.
+Waste2Wear has a long-standing relationship with Tenacity Flooring, a global leader in the mid to high-end range of the industry.
 In 2019, in answer to the demand to create more safe and sustainable under floors, together we developed and they launched the first 100% recycled underfloor for laminates under the new brand name NET Plus Flooring.
-These products are entirely mold resistant and extremely sound proof making them best in class.
+These products are entirely mold resistant and extremely soundproof making them best in class.

 In keeping our eye on innovation, back in 2017 Waste2Wear started to develop a series of products for some key clients at the cutting edge of this industry.
-These clients were determined to meet their customers demands for the highest quality sustainable materials.
-We have developed a wide range of fabrics and is available for underflooring, curtains, upholstery and office furniture.
+These clients were determined to meet their customers’ demands for the highest quality sustainable materials.
+We have developed a wide range of fabrics and are available for under flooring, curtains, upholstery, and office furniture.

 We are supplying interior fabrics to Europe and The USA, and the demand in East Asia is also picking up rapidly.